 - Triple chocolate - Go all out and cover these cookies in (unsweetened or not) melted dark chocolate.
 Dip each cookie into melted chocolate or drizzle it on top of the cookies.
 I like to do it once the cookies have been refrigerated and then wait until the melted chocolate has set.
 So good!

-- Coconut - Add ¼ cups of shredded coconut to the mix.
+- Coconut - Add ¼ cup of shredded coconut to the mix.

 - Mocha - Mix ½ teaspoon espresso powder with cocoa.

-- Sweet & Salt - Sprinkle flaky sea salt on top before the cookies harden.
+- Sweet & Salt - Sprinkle flaky sea salt before the cookies harden.
 I use this trick often whenever I'm making cookies with chocolate chips.

 - Seeds - Pumpkin seeds, chia seeds, flax seeds, sunflower seeds, or hemp seeds for that healthy extra nutrition dose.

 - Nuts - Try combining the decadence of half-chocolate chips with the delightful taste of chopped hazelnuts, almonds, walnuts, or pecans for a rich and buttery flavor.
-I like to chop these very fine and chocolate+nut combination is one of my personal favorites!
+I like to chop these very fine, and the chocolate-nut combination is one of my personal favorites!

-- Dried Fruit - Pick your favorites, and if possible use unsweetened dried fruit (not readily available in the grocery stores, and your best bet will be looking online).
+- Dried Fruit - Pick your favorites, and if possible, use unsweetened dried fruit (it is not readily available in grocery stores, so your best bet is to look online).
 We like cranberries, cherries, and apricots.

 More Oatmeal Recipes You Might Like